 Halloween and all the festivities are right around the corner.
 Kids love it.
 Parents dread it.
-But as we’ve been talking about in our managing sweets series, teaching kids how to handle sweet foods is important.
+But as I wrote about in my managing sweets series, teaching kids how to handle sweet foods is important.
 And what better time to test this out than during Halloween.

 Last year was the first year my daughter went trick-or-treating.
 I admit I was a little nervous when she came home with a bag of candy.
 But it went pretty well because I had a (sort of) plan.